-To introduce kids to more inspiring female scientists from throughout history, you can find many books for children and teens in our blog post, Celebrating Science: 50 Books to Inspire Science-Loving Mighty Girls.
+To introduce kids to more inspiring female scientists from throughout history, you can find many books for children and teens in our blog post, Ignite Her Curiosity: 50 Books to Inspire Science-Loving Mighty Girls.

 NASA physicist and mathematician Katherine Johnson was one of the earliest women to join NASA.
 Johnson's skills in celestial navigation were renowned -- among other mathematical feats, she calculated the trajectory for the space flight of Alan Shepard, the first American in space, and the 1969 Apollo 11 flight to the Moon.
 For her contributions to the space programs and for blazing a trail for women and African Americans at NASA, she was awarded the Presidential Medal of Freedom, the country's highest civilian award, by President Barack Obama in 2015.